rickosborne/getclever/README.md

 I had the thought that I could build/translate one of the other libraries to CF.  It would probably take an hour or two ... but the utility seemed limited.

+## Android

+This _should_ work with anything Froyo or newer.
+Like the rest, it's not pretty but it gets it done.